Bike cleaning: tips for home and on the road

 3. Apply cleaning product

 For stubborn stains, it makes sense to use a cleaning product.
 A universal cleaner or, even better, a special bike cleaner is a good idea.
-Apply evenly to heavily soiled areas before cleaning, let sit for 3-5 minutes, then rinse with clean water.
+Apply evenly (e.g. with a foam nozzle) to heavily soiled areas before cleaning, let sit for 3-5 minutes, then rinse with clean water.
 The bike should ideally be dry when the cleaner is used, for better results.

 Important note: to protect the environment, cleaning products should only be used on sealed ground (e.g. asphalt) close to drains.